lji543/drip/src/Ideas.md

 Q's:
 -want an 'add expense' button for every category table on monthly page?
 -should we show the category table even if no expenses are there for the month (on monthly page)?
+-what is your preferred 'homepage'?
+-what are the 3-5 things you want to see at 'first glance'?
+Could make some kind of quick access dashboard -pending owed items count / sum
+  -current Month total